 True carnivores lack the physiology required for the proper utilization of vegetable matter and, in fact, some carnivorous mammals eat vegetation specifically as an emetic (to induce vomiting).

-The average nutrient profile of what a cat would consume in the wild is 50-54% animal protein, 22-26% animal fat and less than 5% carbohydrates.
+The average nutrient profile of what a cat would consume in the wild is 50-59% animal protein, 22-27% animal fat and less than 6% starch/carbohydrates.
 If you examine any of the Young Again food labels you will see that all of our cat foods fall within these nutrient profiles.

 Meat is acidic meaning that the pH is less than 7.0 (which is a neutral pH) and plant material is alkaline (with a pH of greater than 7.0).
 The urinary tract of a cat needs to be acidic, not alkaline.
 If the urine of a cat is alkaline then a cat is likely to develop crystals.

-Carbohydrates also digest more quickly than animal protein in the gastrointestinal tract of cats, resulting in cats eating more often than they would if they were only consuming animal protein.
+Starch/carbohydrates also digest more quickly than animal protein in the gastrointestinal tract of cats, resulting in cats eating more often than they would if they were only consuming animal protein.
 Overeating (consuming more calories than are burned in a day) will always lead to obesity and will greatly increase the likelihood of a cat developing a more serious condition like diabetes, kidney disease, stones and/or crystals.
-Overweight cats do not only overconsume calories, they also consume more minerals than required by their bodies for normal metabolism.
-Almost all cats that develop diabetes are eating a diet containing 20-35% carbs when they are diagnosed.
-Young Again ZERO Cat Food has shown a high remission rate in pre-diabetic and diabetic cats.
-About 85% of those diabetic cats will go into remission within months of feeding only our ZERO formula.
-Carbs should be avoided at all costs for these diabetic-prone felines.
+Overweight cats not only consume more calories, they also consume more minerals than needed by their bodies for normal metabolism.
+Almost all cats that develop diabetes are eating a diet containing 20-35% starch/carbs when they are diagnosed.
+Starch/carbs should be avoided at all costs for diabetic-prone felines.
 Many prescription diabetic cat foods contain more than 15% carbs.

 Because most cats live in the house (meaning a controlled environment), they are not free to do what they want, when they want.
 Oh sure, they can take a nap in the sun, lay on the magazine you are trying to read or play, but if their food bowls are empty or even half empty, they cannot hunt and procure more food without your help.
 How many times has your cat dragged you to her bowl and demanded more food, even though there is still food left in the bowl?